osrf/icra2023_ros2_gz_tutorial/docker/README.md

 Mesa llvmpipe (you can check that in `~/.gz/rendering/ogre2.log` after starting the Gazebo GUI).

-## Option 1: Pull from DockerHub
+## Option 1: Pull from DockerHub (recommended)

+This is the easiest way to get set up and running.

-This image (and possibly some extra data) is built and pushed to DockerHub under [osrf/icra2023_ros2_gz_tutorial](https://hub.docker.com/r/osrf/icra2023_ros2_gz_tutorial/tags).
+The image in this directory, along with 3D models used in the tutorial, is built and pushed to DockerHub under [osrf/icra2023_ros2_gz_tutorial](https://hub.docker.com/r/osrf/icra2023_ros2_gz_tutorial/tags).

-You can pull it from DockerHub and skip building it locally:
+You can pull it from DockerHub:
 ```
 docker pull osrf/icra2023_ros2_gz_tutorial:<tag>
 ```